woodlyer/gostExample/ReadMe.md

 You should modified the server_ip to your own domain name or ip address.

+Gost supports many protocol.
+Such as quic, kcp, wss, tls etc. You may change the protocal to the one you need.

-- kcp tunnel (I recommend you use this to speed up and secure)
+- kcp tunnel (I recommend you use kcp to speed up and secure)
 kcp protocal is based on udp.
 kcp can speed up your connection and keep your connection secure.